robske110/IDDataLogger/docs/docker.md

 ### Updating

-To update the software at a later data execute `git pull && git submodule update` in the repository directory and rebuild the docker containers web and app. (`docker build web && docker build app`)
+To update the software at a later data execute `git pull && git submodule update` in the repository directory and rebuild the docker containers web and app. (`docker-compose build web && docker-compose build app`)